iota-community/DAO-Pioneers/session-documents/2021/session-3.md

-* Membership proposal/Funding proposal/Swap tokens for loot or shares (these are functionally equivalent, they just have different UI skins): tribute in, shares/loot/tokens out.
+* Membership proposal/Funding proposal/Swap tokens for Loot or shares (these are functionally equivalent, they just have different UI skins): tribute in, shares/loot/tokens out.
 They are a superset of _Request shares for tokens_ and _Request shares for work completed_.
 * Loot grab: in development
 * Signal proposal: no tribute in, no shares/loot/tokens out